Abhis-123/ChattyAI/readme.md

 # AI Junior Developer (Intern) Test
 Welcome! and thank you for applying!

+# Rurring the app
+first install the requirements and then run the app by `python app.py`

 ## Requirement
 The current project has the blueprint structure of an AI App.